 Cut both ends of the fruit.
 Take note of the end with the stem and make sure that it gets cut out.
 You can also cut closer to the end of the fruit and cut the stem out separately.

-If you’re going to lose too much of the fruit trying to cut out the stem then try to use a pairing knife to just cut out just the stem.
+If you’re going to lose too much of the fruit trying to cut out the stem then try to use a paring knife to just cut out just the stem.

 You can use a pairing knife or you can use a chef knife.
 You tend to have more control using a pairing knife, but make sure it is sharp or you might just tear the skin.